NAG-DevOps/splints/README.md

 - `--quick` -- create a "quick ticket" with an optional description, default assignee, and a subject
 - `--edit` -- quick editing a ticket by appending a description and a subject
 - `--debug` -- enable verbose debug mode; **NOTE:** as a part of the request dump your credentials are dumped as well
+- `--stdin` -- populate ticket description from STDIN (can be piped from other programs), works with `--quick` and `--edit`; if `--description` is set, it is pre-pended to the STDIN part.

-- `--description=s` -- string of the description to append
+- `--description=s` -- string of the description to append to the ticket
 - `--subject=s` -- string of the subject line portion (title of the ticket)
 - `--ticket=i` -- ticket number to editing